 Over 200 runners and an awesome day!

-Including the photo gallery from the event, along with the videos we played at the ball!
+Check out the photo gallery from the event along with the videos that were showcased at the ball!

 "This is how to accomplish your goals."